Editor’s note: This article originally appeared on Global Reinsurance.

 Machine learning is not a new concept.
 When we first started to see it getting applied in the industry to portfolio optimization of reinsurance, we saw what is known as a linear optimization method, whereby the machine would first tackle the task “maximize profit,” for example.
 Then it would move on to tackle the task “minimize VaR,” then “minimize TVaR.”
 The popularity of this approach was based mainly on lesser computing capability.
 Today, this sort of optimization is becoming obsolete and is effectively being replaced by what is known as multi-objective, multi-constraint optimization.
 This latest approach is much more effective in the recommendations it can provide, enabling the machine to simultaneously tackle the three tasks, as well as more customized company departmental constraints, such as “ensure combined ratios stay below 95%” and “lock or do not touch deals x, y, and z.”

 In the future, perhaps the Chief Risk Officer or Chief Underwriting Officer will be able to simply ask an AI/machine learning-based chatbot, “Show me how I can increase profits by 10% by minimizing my 0.4% TVaR, but make sure that less than 30% of my hurricane risk is in Florida,” and the machine will go to work and shortly afterward be able to respond “Done.”
 This is not science fiction; all the components exist today.
-But as with autonomous vehicles, there is still a lot of work to be done before we can completely delegate control to a machine.
+But as with autonomous vehicles, there is still a lot of work to be done to self driving car technology before we can completely delegate control to a machine.
 However, this much is clear: While today’s reinsurance market may be soft, there are more profits to be had and underwriters are increasingly relying on machines to do the legwork to find them.
 It is important to use every practical means at our disposal to adapt our analytical capability, or risk falling behind.

 So, whatever the market state is, we’ve found that machine learning–assisted portfolio optimization consistently provides significant value to an underwriting team when evaluating how portfolios react to both macro and micro changes.
 This in turn can facilitate better understanding around the outcomes of making any changes and thus help dramatically improve strategic decision-making.